MarlinFirmware/Marlin/docs/auto_first_layer_z_adjust.md

 ### Saving Settings to EEPROM

-Once configured via `M429`, the settings can be written to the printer's EEPROM so that they persist across power cycles:
+The settings can be written to the printer's EEPROM so that they persist across power cycles:

 - Save settings to EEPROM: `M500`
 - Restore settings from EEPROM: `M501`